 How did Karen Matsuoka arrive at this point?

 Her background is heavyweight.
 With a B.A. and M.A. from Stanford and a Ph.D. in Social Policy from Oxford, she’s got the intellectual chops to take on just about anything.
 She’s served as a health economist and policy analyst at the White House and in Congress as a Presidential Management Fellow for the Ways & Means Committee’s health subcommittee.
-And she served as the Director of Health Systems and Infrastructure for the state of Maryland, where she was in charge of key health reform initiatives including the Maryland State Innovation Model – a project tasked with redesigning the state’s healthcare system to provide as much attention to keeping people healthy as getting them well once they’re sick.
+And she served as the Director of Health Systems and Infrastructure for the state of Maryland, where she was in charge of key health reform initiatives including the Maryland State Innovation Model – a project tasked with redesigning the state’s healthcare system to be just as effective at keeping people healthy as getting them well once they’re sick.

 But what’s striking about Matsuoka goes deeper than her professional credentials.
 It’s the heart, insight and sensitivity with which she approaches healthcare challenges.
 She knows that people’s entire lives and families are at stake – and that government policies, while well-intentioned, can create more burden and hardship if they’re poorly designed.

-So when she heard from a colleague at the White House about a fellowship program at Stanford’s Hasso Plattner Institute of Design (the d.school) that immerses professionals in design thinking, she leapt.
+So when she heard from a White House colleague about a fellowship program at Stanford’s Hasso Plattner Institute of Design (the d.school) that immerses professionals in design thinking, she leapt.
 “From the get-go, I intuitively understood why human-centered design was important.
 It didn’t require any convincing at all.